Zachary-Levesque/Sports-Strategy-Engine/docs/user_flows.md

 Successful behavior:
 - the run button disables while the request is in flight
+- clicking the map switches the workflow into custom-shot positioning
 - a recommendation appears without page reload
 - the result is added to the `History` tab after the request succeeds